-- This entry specifies the frame-skip value when using an SGC card. - This entry is applicable (and will be displayed in vsconfig) only on Silicon Graphics Prism and Onyx4 systems with SGC cards and when the subsystem vizserver_server.modules.readback is installed. - If set to -1, the OpenGL Vizserver session manager will determine the optimal frame-skip value automatically. - Change this parameter to get better performance or lower system resources usage.
+- This entry specifies the frame-skip value when using an SGC-DVI-IN hardware readback device. - This entry is applicable (and will be displayed in vsconfig) only on Onyx4 systems with SGC-DVI-IN devices and when the subsystem vizserver\server.modules.readback is installed. - If set to -1, the OpenGL Vizserver session manager will determine the optimal frame-skip value automatically. - Change this parameter to get better performance or lower system resources usage.
 This change will override the value automatically set by the OpenGL Vizserver session manager. - Default value is 1.

-The /var/vizserver/reservation_client.conf File
+The /var/vizserver/reservation\client.conf File

-The /var/vizserver/reservation_client.conf file contains the necessary information to configure the reservation web interface shipped with OpenGL Vizserver.
+The /var/vizserver/reservation\client.conf file contains the necessary information to configure the reservation web interface shipped with OpenGL Vizserver.
 This file contains entries in the following format:

-Reservationentry: value
+Reservation\entry: value